jinrowarrior/LABs/MSF icecast/README.md

-## run icecast en admin sur windows
+## run icecast with admin priv on windows

 	smfconsole